The Imison Award celebrates the best in new writing for the medium of audio drama.

 We are grateful to the Peggy Ramsay Foundation for sponsoring the £3,000 award.

 Previous winners include Adam Usden, Mike Bartlett, Gabriel Gbadamosi, Murray Gold and Nell Leyshon.

-Entry to the 2020 award will open shortly.
+Entry to the 2020 award is now open.

 OF A LIFETIME by Lulu Raczka